Cell and Gene Therapy

 • In closed vials, flasks and bags

-• Maintain sterility
+• Maintains sterility

-Current Challenges in Transfection Complex Size monitoring
+Critical Challenges in Transfection Complex Size Monitoring

 Top 5 challenges